Integration: Western Style

 Tags: african american civil rights, bob anderson, civil right marches, craig jordan, dick berendt, everett brandon, harold p. see, harry bridges, international longshore and warehouse union (ilwu), kron 30, levi strauss company, market street, racial integration, racism, richard bowers, st francis square, stock brokers

-Added to San Francisco Bay Area Television Archive on December 26, 2011.
+Added to Bay Area Television Archive on December 26, 2011.

 - Originally aired on: KRON-TV